yoadjei/yoadjei/README.md

 - 👋 Hi, I’m @yoadjei
 - 👀 I’m interested in learning new stuff
-- 🌱 I’m currently learning C++, cybersecurity, Python
+- 🌱 I’m currently learning C++ and cloud cybersecurity
 - 💞️ I’m looking to collaborate on any impactful project
 - 📫 How to reach me @_yawosei on Twitter
 - 😄 Pronouns: He